NoahWenzel/The_Load_Class/README.md

 ## Part 3: Change the Carton Class so it Inherits From the ShippingItem Class

 Cartons are one type of shipping item.
-We have worked with the `Carton` class in several activities.
-We will be using it again in this activity.
-This version is a bit different than the Carton class we have used in the past.
+I have created the carton class in previous projects.
+I will be using it again in this project.
+This version is a bit different than the Carton class I have used in the past.
 It throws out_of_range exceptions when values sent are incorrect.
 It also verifies that the length is longer than the width or height.
 The code